The 20 fringe players Arsenal have sold for a combined £135m since 2016

-The striker had been without a club for nearly a year but joined Watford this summer following a trial.
+The striker had been without a club for nearly a year but joined Watford in 2019 following a trial.
 He scored one goal in his one appearance for the club and was released at the end of the season.

 On the face of it, £4.5million for a player with just 18 senior appearances in all competitions seems like a good deal, but hindsight is a killer.

 In Arsenal’s defence, Gnabry had made next to no impact on loan at West Brom, and didn’t seem close to a first-team run when Werder Bremen came calling.